mvolkmann/blog/src/neovim.md

 The lower-left section displays the filtered results.
 We will refer to this section as "results".
-To move focus from the the filter section to the results section, press `tab` or `ctrl-j`.
+To move focus from the filter section to the results section, press `tab` or `ctrl-j`.
 The selected item displays a `>` to its left and has a gray background.
 To select a different item, press `tab` (down),